FouadRaheb/Watusi-for-WhatsApp/README.md

 8. Open WhatsApp and complete the registration process.
 Your chats should now be restored.
 </details>

+## Version History
+You can check Watusi's release notes from [this page][changelogs-link].<br/>
+Some versions are first released for Jailbroken devices and later for Sideloading.

 ## FAQ
 * If you receive "Please sign in with app-specific password" error, that's because you have 2-factor authentication enabled for your Apple ID.
 You have to go to Apple's website https://appleid.apple.com, log in with your account and create an app-specific password to use as your Apple ID password.